JoeyFitzpatrick/trunks.nvim/doc/ever.md

 * The commit details UI displays a diff for the file under the cursor for the given commit
 * The stash UI displays a diff for the entire stash under the cursor

-To toggle the auto-display, enter the toggle keymap.
-This is `<tab>` by default, and can be changed in the configuration.
+To toggle the auto-display, enter the toggle keymap, which by default is `<tab>`.
-You can find this keymap by pressing the `g?` keymap.

 # Plug mappings
 Ever provides some plug mappings, so you can conveniently create your own mappings for some actions if you want.